SwiftPackageIndex/SwiftPackageIndex-Blog/Content/posts/swift-package-index-metadata-file.md

 ---
-date: 2020-mm-dd HH:MM
+date: 2020-10-30 12:00
-title: The Swift Package Index Metadata File
+title: The Swift Package Index Metadata File – First Steps
 description: …
 ---

-The Swift Package Index collects many pieces of information from various sources to compile its view of Swift packages.
-We call out to the Github API, we look at git repositories, and we run builds to check for compatibility.

-None of this requires any configuration from the package authors – all we need to know is the repository url for your package (Github only, at the moment TODO: Link to Gitlab issue).

-This automation is taking us very far but it cannot cover every little detail that package authors may want to express about their packages.

-For instance, when we added the build system we quickly encountered packages with watchOS target that would fail to build.
-The reason was that when Xcode autodiscovers schemes, these are built including tests.
-This fails, because `XCTest` is not available on watchOS.
+The vast majority of the information you see in [the package index](https://swiftpackageindex.com) is generated from a single URL, the location of the package’s git repository.

+From that URL, we’re able to gather a huge amount of metadata.
+We gather data from the repository itself, the package manifest, the GitHub API (yes, it’s GitHub only for now, but [we do plan to support other hosts](https://github.com/SwiftPackageIndex/SwiftPackageIndex-Server/issues/485)), and from running builds of the package to check compatibility with operating systems and Swift versions.

+## Edge cases

+Of course, as with everything in software development, it’s not long before you find yourself talking about edge cases.

+While creating [the build system](posts/launching-language-and-platform-package-compatibility), we quickly encountered packages where watchOS targets failed to build.
+We use Xcode’s automatic scheme creation functionality while running builds, but Xcode generates schemes that always include test targets, and `XCTest` isn’t available on watchOS.
+Using automatic schemes for watchOS builds wasn’t going to work.

-The only way to make these package pass their watchOS builds is to add a scheme that builds without tests.
-Many packages already have such schemes in order to build for watchOS but because authors give these schemes a variety of names it is not possible to discover them (short of applying all sorts of fragile heuristics).
+The only way to have these builds succeed is for our build system to use a specific scheme, rather than an automatically created one.
+Many packages already have schemes for this purpose, but as package authors can give schemes any name, it’s not possible to easily discover them.

-## The `.spi.yml` manifest file
+## Enter the Swift Package Index configuration file

+Rather than trying to keep the build system 100% generic, we needed a mechanism for package authors to specify some configuration information, such as the scheme name to use to build watchOS targets.

-A better way, we believe, is to give package authors a way to tell our build system which scheme to use to build for a particular platform.
-We support this via a configuration file `.spi.yml` at the root of your Swift package.
+We support this via a configuration file, `.spi.yml` which we will look for in the root of your Swift package repository.

 ### Schemes for watchOS